Registration for the 2025 festival is closed and final.

 - Appropriate for participants 12 and older.

 - Physical difficulty: Easy.
-Dress for the weather—layered, warm clothing, wear sturdy hiking boots, bring a headlamp and a spirit of adventure.
+Dress for the weather—layered, warm clothing, and sturdy hiking boots.
+Bring a headlamp and a spirit of adventure.

 - Meet at Fountain Creek Nature Center (map) for an indoor presentation and then walk outside listening for bats as they hunt.